makerdao/mips/MIP40/MIP40c3-Subproposals/MIP40c3-SP75.md

 ## Specification

-## Motivation
+### Motivation

-The Oracle Core Unit (OCU) is responsible for R&D of the Oracle Protocol.
+The Oracle Core Unit (ORA-001, aka OCU) is responsible for R&D of the Oracle Protocol.
 Oracles are a critical component of securing the Maker Protocol.
 The Oracles protect the solvency of the Maker Protocol by ensuring Dai in circulation are sufficiently collateralized, enabling liquidations when the value of collateral declines.
 Oracles act as the consensus mechanism for the Maker Teleport bridges which are critical for scaling Dai in a multi-chain world.
 The Oracle Core Unit is essential to ensure the Oracle Protocol can evolve in a secure and scalable manner to meet the ever-growing demands of the Maker Protocol.
 This budget represents the resources needed to employ the exceptional talent to take on this critical responsibility.

-## Core Unit ID
+### Core Unit ID

 ORA-001

-## Budget Implementation
+### Budget Implementation

 This budget proposal institutes a continuous funding model similar to those proposed by RISK-001, SES-001, DUX-001, and SF-001.
-At the end of the proposed term, monthly payment amounts from this proposal will be rolled over unless modified by a MIP40c3 - Modify Core Unit Budget Subproposal.
+At the end of the proposed term, monthly payment amounts from this proposal will be rolled over unless modified by a [MIP40c3 - Modify Core Unit Budget](https://mips.makerdao.com/mips/details/MIP40#MIP40c3) Subproposal.

-## Smart Contract Implementation
+#### Smart Contract Implementation

 The budget implementation utilizes DssVest to continuously vest the budget in a linear fashion.
 The vesting schedule begins July 1, 2022 and extends to June 30, 2023.
 If no MIP40c3 to modify the Core Unit’s budget has been published for RFC, submitted for FS, or ratified, a new stream will be generated with the same budget specification as the previous budget proposal.